Information regarding the UK’s withdrawal from the European Union (Brexit)

 The deadline for applying to the EU Settlement Scheme is 30 June 2021.
 Applications to the Scheme are made online and you need to complete three key steps:

 - Show that you live in the UK

 - Declare any criminal convictions

 Below are links to online information and support regarding the EU Settlement Scheme:

 Advice for businesses

-The UK and Scottish Governments have both provided useful guidance for businesses to help prepare for the UK leaving the EU.
-Both websites will raise your awareness of the risks, rewards and challenges of the new economic landscape by highlighting areas that you need to plan for.
-It will direct you to resources, advice, events and services to help you develop your plans.
+The UK and Scottish Governments have both provided guidance for businesses to help prepare for the UK leaving the EU.
+The websites below provide information about the risks, rewards and challenges of the new economic landscape by highlighting areas that you need to plan for.
+You will find information about resources, advice, events and services to help you develop your plans.

 Scottish Government Brexit guidance at https://www.prepareforbrexit.scot/